PREFIERCE PRE WORKOUT REVIEW – THE BEST NEW PRE WORKOUT OF 2021?

 In fact, the more we add the less efficient it becomes.
 I’m sure you’ve seen those products which claim to have “27 active ingredients”, etc. With so much going on in the scoop, ingredients end up clashing or are grossly under-dosed to the point where they’re completely ineffective.

-By stripping back the bulls**t and focusing ONLY on what works, the product becomes 10x more effective.
+There are a handful of pre workout ingredients which stand head and shoulders above everything else, and by stripping back the bulls**t and focusing ONLY on what works, a product can become 10x more effective.

 In many regards, it’s like making a good shark movie.
-All that nonsense where they fall out of the sky with rocket launchers on their backs is awful, but when they cut it down to the bare essentials, it’s f**king terrifying.
+All that nonsense where Great Whites fall out of the sky with rocket launchers on their backs is moronic, but when a good director cuts it down to the bare essentials it’s f**king terrifying.

-See the guys who made The Reef?
-They get it.
+See the guys who made Australian shark movie The Reef?

 TRUFIERCE NUTRITION PREFIERCE REVIEW: THE GOOD & THE BAD